Finnclipper ferry current position

 - Buffet (self-service restaurant, hot and cold meals, included in the one-way ferry price).
 Water and milk are included with all meals.
 A selection of juices is offered at breakfast and brunch.

-- Cafe Bar (located next to the buffet restaurant) is the ship's patisserie / cafeteria selling sandwiches, cakes, pastries, hot / cold drinks, wine by the glass, beers and other alcohol beverages.
+- Cafe Bar (located next to the buffet restaurant) is the ship's patisserie/cafeteria selling sandwiches, cakes, pastries, hot/cold drinks, wine by the glass, beers and other alcoholic beverages.

 - Kids Corner is a video games room fitted with arcade machines.